-Before attending live performances, make sure to hydrate with plenty of fluids.
-By keeping up with hydration early, you can go a long way.
-The best way to stay on top of hydration is to follow a routine.
+Before attending live performances, it’s important that you hydrate your body with plenty of fluids.
+Keeping up with hydration early can go a long way.
+The best way to stay on top of hydration is to set and follow a routine.
 Always keep an eye on your fluid levels and aim to consume a certain amount of fluid each hour.
-While you’ve likely heard that you should be consuming at least 8 glasses of water per day, you’ll need to consume addition fluids to keep up with any extraneous activity, including dancing and jumping constantly, you will need to add additional water/fluids throughout the day.
-Also, consider how much you sweat from the heat and the alcohol you drink when finding the right balance of hydration.
+While you’ve likely heard that you should be consuming at least 8 glasses of water per day, you’ll need to consume addition fluids to keep up with any extraneous activity, including dancing and jumping.
+You’ll also want to consider the amount of sweat your produce from the heat and the alcohol you drink when determining the right balance of hydration.

 Pack Hydration Containers

-Remember to fuel your body so that it can keep up with the dancing and singing at concerts.
-It may be challenging to pass up all the greasy fried foods offered by vendors, but it’s important to get some nutrients in your body.
-If you can, consume water-rich fruits and vegetables.
-Foods such as melons, cucumbers, blueberries, and radishes, will provide hydration, antioxidants, and vitamin C for a vibrant health boost while soaking up the music.
-Your energy can easily be drained with all the activities during concerts, so consider consuming carbs to help boost energy.
-Your body converts carbohydrates to glucose, also referred to as blood sugar, which is then used as fuel.
-Carbohydrates can be found in peas, beans, whole grains, and vegetable, can help provide an energy boost when you feel drained.
+Remember to fuel your body so that it can keep up with your dancing and singing.
+While it may be challenging to pass up all the greasy fried foods offered by vendors, it’s important to replenish your body with nutrients, such as water-rich fruits and vegetables.
+Melons, cucumbers, blueberries, and radishes provide plenty of hydration as well as antioxidants and vitamin C. Your body also converts carbohydrates to glucose, often referred to as blood sugar, which is then used as fuel.
+Carbohydrates, such as peas, beans, whole grains, and vegetable, can help provide an energy boost when you feel drained.

 Know Your Limits